 Heat Pump Defrost Boards and W2

-If you are used to simple, straight cool split systems you know that the low voltage to the outdoor unit is usually VERY simple with just a Y (contactor power) and a C (common) connected to the outdoor unit in many cases.
-When the condensing unit controls are strictly two wire low voltage there is no continuous low voltage power so there is also no timers or other logic in the condensing unit.
+If you are used to simple, straight-cool split systems, you know that the low voltage to the outdoor unit is usually VERY simple.
+In many cases, there's just a Y (contactor power) and a C (common) connected to the outdoor unit.
+When the condensing unit controls are strictly two-wire low voltage, there is no continuous low voltage power.
+So, there are also no timers or other logic in the condensing unit.
 Usually, in these cases, the LV wires connect directly to the contactor coil.

-A heat pump defrost board like most modern controls contain both loads and switches to control different functions. because it has timers and some basic “logic” the board requires a power supply and for most residential split system boards this power comes from the C (common) and R (hot) terminals from the indoor 24v transformer.
+A heat pump defrost board, like most modern controls, contains both loads and switches to control different functions.
+Because it has timers and some basic “logic,” the board requires a power supply, and for most residential split system boards, this power comes from the C (common) and R (hot) terminals from the indoor 24v transformer.

-This helps to counteract the cooling effect that occurs when the heat pump when it shifts from heat to cool mode for defrost.
-This function is an important thing to test on heat pumps to reduce cold draft complaints during the winter.
+That helps to counteract the cooling effect that occurs when the heat pump shifts from heat to cool mode for defrosting.
+It's critical to test this function on heat pumps to reduce cold draft complaints during the winter.

-Simply force the board into a defrost and check for 24v between w2 and c at the outside board to confirm proper operation or check the secondary heat via ammeter or visual confirmation during the defrost cycle.
+Force the board into a defrost and check for 24v between W2 and C at the outside board to confirm proper operation, or check the secondary heat via an ammeter or visual confirmation during the defrost cycle.